Lercher/CocoR/Readme.md

 you leave the generated production method.
 So if you need to preserve the scoped symbols you might want to add a semantic action that stores the symbol table's current scope `currentScope` in your AST.

+* Strict and Non Strict Symbol Tables -
+Symbol tables can be strict, i.e. every symbol has to be declared before its use (aka *one-pass*), or non strict, meaning that a symbol can be used and declared anywhere acording to common scoping rules (aka *two-pass*).
+However, there are actually no multiple passes, the generated parser always makes only one pass.

 * Autocomplete Information -
 If the switch -ac is set, the generator produces a